Amarjeet-467/aws-devops-cicd-static-website-deployment/README.md

 ## 📌 Project Summary

-This project demonstrates an end-to-end CI/CD pipeline for deploying a static website using AWS, Jenkins, Docker, GitHub, and GitHub Webhooks.

-Whenever a developer pushes code to GitHub, GitHub Webhooks automatically trigger Jenkins.
-Jenkins fetches the latest source code, builds the project, and deploys the website to both the Jenkins Master and Jenkins Agent (Node).

-The project also demonstrates distributed builds using Jenkins Multi-Configuration Jobs.
+ In this project, I developed an **end-to-end CI/CD pipeline** to automate the deployment of a static website using **AWS EC2,GitHub,GitHub Webhooks,Jenkins and Docker**.The source code is stored in a GitHub repository, and whenever I push code,  GitHub Webhooks automatically trigger a Jenkins Freestyle Job.
+Jenkins pulls the latest code and uses a Multi-Configuration Job to deploy it simultaneously on both the Jenkins Master and a JNLP-connected Jenkins Agent running on AWS EC2 instances.
+Docker is used to containerize the application, ensuring consistent deployments.
+This project helped me gain hands-on experience with GitHub, Jenkins,GithHub Webhooks, Docker, AWS EC2, Jenkins Master-Agent architecture, and CI/CD automation.

 ## 🎯 Project Objectives